ddterm/gnome-shell-extension-ddterm/docs/Build.md

 > Instead of installing all of these dependencies, you could
 > [perform the build in a Docker or Podman container].

-## 4. Install the package
+## 4. Install the bundle

 > [!TIP]
-> Instead of installing the package on your system, you can test it
+> Instead of installing the bundle on your system, you can test it
 > in a [virtual machine], or in a [nested (windowed) GNOME Shell].

 [virtual machine]: /docs/Vagrant.md